Silent movie filmed in Lakewood and Tacoma draws full house.

 One of three feature films produced by local promoter H. C. Weaver in his attempt to establish Tacoma as a center of film production that would soon rival Hollywood, “Eyes of the Totem” was thought lost until 2014, when it was rediscovered in the vaults of New York’s Museum of Modern Art (sadly, the other two films—“Hearts and Fists” and “Heart of the Yukon”—are still missing).

 Restored, given a new musical score and “re-debuted” to enthusiastic audiences at Tacoma’s Rialto Theater in 2015, “Eyes of the Totem” has caught the attention of critics and film historians alike as a previously unknown work by W. S. Van Dyke, director of the “Thin Man” series and other highly successful films of the 1930’s.
 Here, Van Dyke not only directs, he plays a major role as Tacoma’s chief of police.
-Another major role that will be of particular interest to residents of Lakewood: Thornewood Castle, expertly portraying itself as the home of the lead characters.
+Another major role of particular interest to residents of Lakewood: Thornewood Castle, expertly portraying itself as the home of the lead characters.